bignited/.github/profile/README.md

 * 🔍 **Proof-of-concepts and research**
 * 📚 **Code that supports talks, blogs, or learning content**

-Some repos are meant to teach, inspire, or explore ideas—not necessarily to be production-ready.
+Some repos are meant to teach, inspire, or explore ideas, not necessarily to be production-ready.

 ---